ironsmile/euterpe/README.md

 _page_: the generated data would be for this page.
 The **default is 1**.

-_order-by_: controls how the results would be ordered.
-The value `id` means the ordering would be done by the album or artist ID, depending on the `by` argument.
-The same goes for the `name` value. `random` means that the list will be randmly ordered.
-Only when `by` is "album" then two additional `order-by` values are supported. `frequency` will order by the number of times tracks have been played.
+_order-by_: controls how the results would be ordered. **Defaults to `name` for albums and artists and `id` for tracks**.
+The meaning for its possible values is as follows:

+* `id` means the ordering would be done by the song, album or artist ID, depending on the `by` argument.
+* `name` orders values by their name.
+* `random` means that the list will be randomly ordered.
+* `frequency` will order by the number of times tracks have been played.
 For album this is the number of times tracks in this album has been played.
+Only applicable when `by` is `album` or `song`.
-And `recency` will order tracks or albums by when was the last time the song or the album was played.  **Defaults to `name` for albums and artists and `id` for tracks**.
+* `recency` will order tracks or albums by when was the last time the song or the album was played.
+Only applicable when `by` is `album` or `song`.

 _order_: controls if the order would ascending (with value `asc`) or descending (with value `desc`). **Defaults to `asc`**.